HNJAMeindersma/StreamPalette/README.md

 Buttons on the palette can either represent a single direct `stream` or a `group` of themed or sub-channels.
 Palette buttons can have an icon, text or both.
 And the button's background can be given a custom color and/or image.

-The application runs fully client side (on HTML5, CSS5, JavaScript & Bootstrap 5.1) and it uses HTML5's Audio element to play the streams, which limits the format and codec of the streams to:
+The application runs fully client side, on HTML5, CSS3, JavaScript, the Bootstrap 5.1.1 bundle with Popper and Open Iconic 1.1.1.
+The native HTML5 Audio element is used to play the streams.
+This limits the format of the streams to the following table:
 | Browser           | PCM   | MP3   | AAC   | Vorbis Ogg | Opus Ogg  | FLAC  |
 |:----------------- |:----- |:----- |:----- |:---------- |:--------- |:----- |
 | Chrome            | YES   | YES   | YES   | v9+        | v31+      | v56+  |